skip-mev/feemarket/README.md

 This module is planned to be used in the Cosmos Hub and Neutron.

+## Upgrading to FeeMarket

+More information about upgrading your chain to `x/feemarket` can be found in our dedicated [guide](./UPGRADING.md).

 ## Status

 The team has not yet completed acceptance testing of the feemarket.
 We do not recommend integrating it until final testing has been completed (expected May 2024), and we have removed this warning from the readme.